-SAT-Equiv is an equivalence checker for cryptographic protocols.
+SAT-Equiv is a free equivalence checker for cryptographic protocols.

 It proceeds by reduction to planning problem and SAT-formula,

 for a bounded number of sessions.

 This tool has been described in our paper:

 in Proceedings of the 30th IEEE Computer Security Foundations Symposium (CSF'17),

 Santa Barbara, California, USA, August 2017, pages 481-494.

 The long version is available here

 Example files for SAT-Equiv, APTE, AKISS and SPEC